YehonatanShor/MessageU-Secure-Messaging-System/SECURITY_ASSESSMENT.md

 ## Vulnerability 2: Weak symmetric encryption

-[cite_start]**Description:** The initial use of a fixed, zeroed initialization vector (IV) for AES-CBC encryption meant that encrypting the same text would always yield the same result. [cite: 1] [cite_start]This could allow an attacker to detect patterns in the communication and compromise privacy. [cite: 1]
+**Description:** The initial use of a fixed, zeroed initialization vector (IV) for AES-CBC encryption meant that encrypting the same text would always yield the same result.
+This could allow an attacker to detect patterns in the communication and compromise privacy.

 **Exploitation:** The attacker listens to the network communication (sniffing).
-He sees that a certain encrypted sequence of bytes is repeated over and over again. [cite_start]The attacker builds a "dictionary" of common encrypted messages and thus can know the content of the conversation without deciphering the key. [cite: 1]
+He sees that a certain encrypted sequence of bytes is repeated over and over again.
+The attacker builds a "dictionary" of common encrypted messages and thus can know the content of the conversation without deciphering the key.

 **Remediation:** For each new message, a random IV must be generated.
-The IV should be prepended to the ciphertext. [cite_start]The receiving party will read the IV and use it for decryption. [cite: 1]
+The IV should be prepended to the ciphertext.
+The receiving party will read the IV and use it for decryption.

 **--- Remediation Status: FIXED (v1.1) ---**